 It is sometimes also called PDSA, Plan-Do-Study-Act, to emphasize the need for a detailed review of the results.

 In our scenario, PDCA would be used to plan a new training course for after-sales agents, test it on a first group, and then check or study the effect, acting early and often make improvements to the course over time.

 PDCA may even determine that the training course is not effective and recommend a different plan of action.

-Lean Management is a highly structured methodology which delivers customer value through removing waste and optimizing flow in an organization’s processes.
+Lean Management is a highly structured methodology that delivers customer value through removing waste and optimizing flow in an organization’s processes.

 It has five key principles:

 - Understanding what the customer values